Morphology-Aware Graph Reinforcement Learning for Tensegrity Robot Locomotion: Experimental Results

 \subsection{Experimental Setup}

-All simulation experiments were conducted using the MuJoCo physics engine to evaluate the proposed GNN-SAC algorithm.
-The control loop operated at 50~Hz, and passive tendon elasticity was modeled as linear springs with stiffness $k = 450~\mathrm{N/m}$.
-A low-pass filter (LPF) has been applied to the action commands before it executed in simulation.

-The learning algorithm was implemented in PyTorch and executed on an Ubuntu~20.04 laptop equipped with an Intel Core i5-12500H CPU and Nvidia GeForce RTX 3070Ti GPU.
-The average inference time of the GNN-SAC network was 1.19~ms in a single-threaded process, corresponding to a theoretical maximum control frequency of 840~Hz.
-And on a Jetson Orin Nano, the average inference time was measured to be 9.61~ms, which is 105Hz.
-This demonstrates the onboard computing capacities of the proposed algorithm.
+Simulations use MuJoCo at 50~Hz with passive tendons modeled as linear springs ($k = 450~\mathrm{N/m}$) and low-pass filtered actions.
+Training is implemented in PyTorch on an Ubuntu~20.04 laptop (Intel i5-12500H, RTX 3070Ti).
+On a Jetson Orin Nano, mean inference time is 9.61~ms ($\sim$105~Hz), sufficient for onboard control.

-For hardware validation, a physical 3-bar tensegrity robot was constructed using polycarbonate tubes connected with both active and passive tendons.
-Active tendons were fabricated from Dyneema cords, while passive tendons used nonlinear elastic polymer climbing ropes with stiffness ranging from 242 to 643~N/m.
-Each active tendon was actuated by a Quasi-Direct Drive actuator with GIM4310 brushless DC motor with 10:1 planetary gearbox and a cable spool.
+The hardware platform is constructed with polycarbonate rods, Dyneema active tendons, and nonlinear elastic passive polymer ropes (242--643~N/m); each active tendon uses a GIM4310 BLDC motor with 10:1 gearbox and spool, with actuation range of [0.1, 0.8]m.

-An external optical motion-capture (MoCap) system provided global end-cap positions with 2mm std at 100 Hz to an external Jetson Orin Nano through ROS.
-Jetson Orin Nano also communicated with the onboard motor controller via daisy-chained CAN bus at 50Hz, enabling the execution of the learned policies during the real-world experiments.
+MoCap system at 100~Hz (2~mm std) streams end-cap positions to a Jetson Orin Nano (ROS); CAN at 50~Hz closes the loop to the motor controllers for real-world rollouts.

-\subsection{Benchmark of learning performance}
+\subsection{Benchmark of Learning Performance}